-If you’re experiencing an onion odour from your vagina and you think an STI might cause it, keep reading to find out what it might be.
+If you’re experiencing an onion odour from your vagina and you think an STI might be causing it, keep reading to find out what it might be.

 What are STIs?